vileider/year-4/daily_log_allinone.md

 After that, we had a sprint review meeting, during which Charles taught me that we should implement a UI wireframe design to help other project participants understand how the UI will function.
 I used Figma for most of my tasks and discovered that it also allows us to create UI wireframe designs for existing projects.
+### 07.02.2025
+At the beginning of the day, I was focused on the UI, experimenting with scripts and prefabs to find the most efficient way to build it.
+I got stuck for a bit while trying to create an outline around an image.
+Later, I had a 4th-year LO session, and after that, I had a meeting with Marta where we discussed different advanced algorithms and how our team is using them.
+We also talked about debugging the world generator because, on Marta’s computer, the world was taking a very long time to generate.
+I proposed using a selective debug log method to address the issue.